 For end wallet users there are two flows with which they can send cryptocurrency out of your company and into the on-chain ecosystem.
 They are the "withdrawal" and "send" flows.

 The send flow being an automatically approved transaction that will allow a user to send cryptocurrency externally if their Rehive transaction can be completed.
 The default subtype is

-crypto_send so any limits, fees and tiers effecting the subtype will apply before allowing a user to send on-chain.
+send_crypto so any limits, fees, and tiers affecting the subtype will apply before allowing a user to send on-chain.

 Withdrawals are slightly more complex and require manual admin approvals.
-When the end user requests a withdrawal to one of their saved accounts and it creates a pending transaction on Rehive.
-The crypto extension dashboard Hot Wallet page should then display a banner indicating that there are pending withdrawals that need to either be declined or approved.
-Clicking on the banner will take you to a transaction listing page were each individual transaction can now be approved or declined based on the KYC information provided by the user.
+When the end-user requests a withdrawal to one of their saved accounts it creates a pending transaction on Rehive.
+The Hot Wallet page should then display a banner indicating that there are pending withdrawals that need to either be declined or approved.
+Clicking on the banner will take you to a transaction listing page where each individual transaction can now be approved or declined based on the KYC information provided by the user.